 When the relationship ended, I kept cannabis.
 Over the next two decades, as well as cigarettes or tobacco and lighters, my purse also contained a hash-box, rolling papers AKA skins, and roach material.
 I collected purses for storing my stash neatly inside my handbag, making sure it was easy to locate at all times.
 I collected hash-boxes, too, for the dual purpose of hiding and beautifying my secret habit.

 I learned that my favourite time for a joint is while I write.
-It can take me an hour to smoke a joint, as I tend to light it and leave it in the ashtray until I pause to think, and have a puff.
-I’m so used to smoking like this, I rarely smoke a joint in one go no matter what I’m doing.
+It can take me an hour or two to smoke a joint, as I tend to leave it in the ashtray until I pause to think and have a puff.
+I’m so used to smoking like this I rarely smoke a joint in one go no matter what I’m doing.
 Even when I smoke roll-ups (I haven’t smoked cigarettes in years), I take a few drags and put it out.
 I smoke a lot less when I’m smoking joints and never smoke tobacco on its own when I’m stoned, as the taste still disgusts me all these years later.
 Yet, I’m still smoking.

 Did you know that tobacco companies call cigarettes nicotine delivery systems?
 All plants develop poisons to protect themselves, and nicotine is basically a plant pesticide that sets off a chemical reaction in the brain, spiking levels of dopamine, and as a result, feelings of contentment.
 Nicotine has been to shown to have health benefits like increased reaction times and heightened memory skills but mixed with about 600 other chemicals in tobacco, it’s not so wholesome.
 7 million deaths every year!